 6. Good value for money

-Being able to go from carry-mode to usage in one quick ‘swing’ of the bag around the body is incredibly useful, and having the camera sling bag to use as a kind of ‘ledge’ for your gear allows for even easier (and safer) lens changes.
+Being able to go from carrying to usage in one quick ‘swing’ of the camera sling bag around the body is incredibly useful, and having it to use as a kind of ‘ledge’ for your gear (whien in front of your body) allows for even easier (and safer) lens changes.

-Personally I have a selection of small bags which I tend to rotate for engagement shoots, and commonly use a camera sling bag such as the Peak Design Everyday Sling 10L to carry one camera body and two lenses.
+Personally, I have a selection of small bags which I tend to rotate depending on where I’m travelling, or what I’m shooting, and commonly I use a camera sling bag to carry one camera body with a lens attached, plus another lens and a spare battery.

-I keep a Think Tank Turnstyle 20 (reviewed here) in the car with backup gear, and use a Peak Design Everyday Sling 5L for my Mavic Pro Platinum drone + controller.
-Since this review however, I’ve added a couple more to this rotation…
+I also keep a Think Tank Turnstyle 20 (reviewed here) in the car with backup gear, and use a Peak Design Everyday Sling 5L (reviewed here) for my Mavic Pro Platinum drone + controller, and sometimes for my Sony a7III and 35mm lens too.

 Due to their low price and high functionality, you’ll no doubt find many different uses for camera sling bags too.
 Let’s take a closer look at some of the best.